-Assignment Name and Description % #5 Final Draft Interview Report - After you have received the reviews from your peers and myself, revise the essay.
+Assignment Name and Description % #4 First Draft IR (Interview Report) - Interview a classmate using a specific job description.
+Start with a list of questions and write down the answers.
+Using those notes, prepare a one-page narrative style report.
+10% #5 Final Draft IR - After you have received the reviews from your peers and myself, revise the essay.
 If you don't revise, I'll take points off.
-5% #6 Final Major Project Proposal - Explain what you intend to work on for the Final Major Project.
-This will count as completion only.
-5% #7 First Draft Major Project - You can choose to write a report, a proposal or a procedure.
-This 1 st Draft should be at least 4 double-spaced pages, excluding illustrations.
+5% #6 First Draft Major Project - You can choose to write a report, a proposal or a procedure.
+This 1st Draft should be at least 4 double-spaced pages, excluding illustrations.
 The more finished it is, the more valuable the peer feedback.
-10% #8 Oral Presentation - Choose any topic - your favorite hobby, your area of expertise, etc. Each presentation should be 15 minutes maximum and will be timed.
+15% #7 Oral Presentation - Choose any topic - your favorite hobby, your area of expertise, etc. Each presentation should be 5 minutes maximum and will be timed .
 DO NOT READ FROM SLIDES!
 Your presentation will be assessed by the entire class and graded by me.
-10% #9 Final Draft Major Project - Revise your Major Project paper, put it into the Word template and upload to Canvas.
-20% #10 Class Participation - Weekly discussions and short writing assignments.
+10% #8 Final Draft Major Project - Revise your Major Project paper and upload it to Canvas.
+20% #9 Class Participation - Weekly discussions and short writing assignments.
 25%